Skip to Content

 Sensory Effects

-Sensory processing issues can affect vision, hearing, taste, smell, or touch, making everyday activities challenging.
+Sensory processing issues can affect vision, hearing, taste, smell, or touch, making daily activities challenging.
 Many individuals with TBI develop heightened sensitivity to light and noise.
 These sensory disruptions can significantly impact daily living and overall comfort.

 Social Effects